mafloresg/RepData_PeerAssessment1/PA1_template.md

 <br>
 3. __Create a new dataset that is equal to the original dataset but with the missing data filled in:__

 The process starts making a copy of the original data into _activityDataNAsFilled_.
-Then, a copy of the data with NAs in the steps is made in _activityDataNAs_.
-Using the _merge()_ function, as the common column is the interval, it's possible to add each average value to its corresponding data row.
+Then, a copy of the data with NAs is made in _activityDataNAs_.
+Using the _merge()_ function it's possible to add each average value to its corresponding data row.
+The common column for the merge is the interval.
 The result is merged into _activityDataNAsFilled_ and ordered using the _arrange()_ function.
-The NAs values in _steps_ are replaces by the average value and the extra column is deleted using _subset()_.
+The NAs values in _steps_ are replaced by the average value and the extra column is deleted using _subset()_.

 ```r